clmarr/DiaSim/README.cascade.md

 Beyond this there must be either a prior context specified (i.e. phonetic information about what comes *before* the sound or sounds being mutated), a posterior context specified (i.e. about what comes *afterward*), or both, but *never neither* (which would be either errant underspecification of a conditioned sound change, or errant notation of an unconditioned sound change).

-Only a prior context will specified for a sound change conditioned only on earlier material, such as the closure of the reflex of *w*- sounds loaned into Proto-Gallo-Romance ([ɣʷ]) to the voiced velar stop [ɡ] word-initially except in some dialects like Norman, which led to minimal pairs in English like *warranty* and *guarantee*, etc. (here, phone symbols are used, and "#" marks the word boundary -- see *Supported notation for phonetic information*):
+Only a prior context will specified for a sound change conditioned only on earlier material, such as the closure of the reflex of *w*- sounds loaned into Proto-Gallo-Romance ([ɣʷ]) to the voiced velar stop [ɡ] word-initially except in some dialects like Norman, which led to minimal pairs in English like *warranty* and *guarantee*, etc. (here, phone symbols are used, and "#" marks the word boundary -- see the following section on non-phonetic notation):

 ```
 ɣʷ > ɡ / # __